Vineet R. Shenoy

 scalable-realtime Perfusion Assessment of Healthy and Injured Hands Using Video-Based Deep Learning Models

-Under Review --- Plastic and Reconstructive Surgery, 2025
+Accepted --- Plastic and Reconstructive Surgery, 2025

-We apply iPPG techniques to hands with acute trauma for perfusion assessment in-field
+We apply iPPG techniques to hands with acute trauma for perfusion assessment in-field.

 scalable-realtime Recovering Pulse Waves from Video Using Deep Unrolling and Deep Equilibrium Models